Asiff07/Buyora/README.md

-# Buyora - Full-Stack E-commerce Platform
+# Buyora - Full-Stack E-Commerce Platform
 Buyora is a complete, feature-rich MERN-stack (MongoDB, Express.js, React, Node.js) e-commerce application.
 It consists of three main parts: a responsive customer-facing frontend, a secure RESTful backend API, and a dedicated admin panel for managing the store.

 # Deployed Links